Implementation

 4. Implementing Issuer Extension Handler

-• IssuerExtensionHandler non-UI class must be a subclass of PKIssuerProvisioningExtensionHandler.
-Issuer app must be installed and the user must open the issuer app at least once for the system to call the issuer extension handler.
+• The IssuerExtensionHandler non-UI class must subclass PKIssuerProvisioningExtensionHandler.
+Your issuer app must be installed and opened at least once for the system to call the issuer extension handler.

-• App Non-UI extension has a memory limit of 55 MB, developers are responsible to optimize the code and libraries to fit this requirement.
+• App Non-UI extensions have a 55 MB memory limit—you're responsible for optimizing code and libraries to meet this requirement.

-❗❗❗ System will create new instance of PKIssuerProvisioningExtensionHandler for every method call
+❗❗❗ The system creates a new PKIssuerProvisioningExtensionHandler instance for every method call

-So this means you can not share data between method calls via private class properties!!!
+You cannot share data between method calls via private class properties!

-But you may use another approaches, like global variables outside of the class.
+Use other approaches like global variables outside the class.

 IssuerExtensionHandler.swift